-GODZone, presented by 100% PURE Racing, is a multi-day, non-stop, expedition-style adventure race which will be held between the dates of 7th and 15th March 2014.
+GODZone, presented by 100% PURE Racing, is a multi-day, non-stop, expedition-style adventure race which is usually held in the month of March each year.

-This is the third instalment of a series of races and will be known as Chapter 3.
+The next installment of the GODZone will be known as Chapter 5 and will be hosted by an exciting new location (the previous 4 Chapters of the event having started from Milford Sound, Mount Cook, Kaikoura and Lake Wanaka respectively).
 GODZone will once again use the journey concept where teams will be expected to traverse some of New Zealand’s most stunning landscapes with a logical pathway from start to finish.

-Registration is now open to teams of four with the only requirement being that they contain at least one female.
-As this is an “unsupported” event, teams will not require their own support crews and organisers will move all equipment and racers around the course as necessary.
+Registration will be opened to teams of four on the 1st of July 2015 with the only requirement being that they contain at least one female.
+Previous Chapters of GODZone have been “unsupported” which has meant that teams do not require their own support crews, with organisers moving all equipment and racers around the course as necessary.
 All kayaks, canoes and certain other key items of equipment will be provided by the organisers.

 The route will traverse a distance of approximately 500km.
 Teams will be expected to navigate, trek, mountain bike, kayak and canoe over a vast array of different landscapes.
 Other disciplines may be included which will test the mental and physical skills of participants.
 The route will be highly demanding both technically and physically, testing teams in many different ways and those taking part in the event should not underestimate the importance of being well prepared.
-GODZone in New Zealand represents the pinnacle of adventure racing challenges and individuals should plan accordingly.
+GODZone in New Zealand represents the pinnacle of adventure racing challenges, is the most technically demanding adventure race in the World and individuals who intend to take part in the event should plan accordingly.